-- 1. The Board agrees to release the duly elected president of the Association from his/her regular duties to serve as CTA president for the term of his/her presidency and to serve as fiscal agent for the payment of his/her salary, fringe benefits, and fixed charges, provided the Association reimburses the Board 100% of any and all sums paid to or on behalf of said president.
+1. The Superintendent will recommend and the Board will approve, the duly elected president of the Association, a leave of absence to serve as the CTA president for the term of his/her presidency.
+The district will serve as the fiscal agent for the payment of his/her salary, fringe benefits, and fixed charges by placing the president in an assigned department for payroll purposes only.
+The Association shall reimburse the Board 100% of any and all sums paid to or on behalf of said president.
+The Association agrees to hold harmless the School Board for all claims that arise from actions that occur while the CTA president serves in office.
+Optional insurance coverage may be continued by paying the premiums due during the approved leave of absence.
+The bill for the optional insurance coverage will be sent directly to the president to continue the insurance plans.

 The president shall return to the school previously assigned at the end of the term of his/her presidency.
 The president shall not earn annual leave, nor be covered by the Board's Workers' Compensation Insurance during said term.
 The president shall be given credit on the salary schedule for the year(s) served as president and seniority shall be accrued during said leave.

 The president may transfer any unused sick leave days accrued as president, provided daily attendance is documented by the CTA president during the period served as president.
 It shall be the Association president's responsibility to assist in securing the requested transfer of sick leave credit from the Association.
 One day of sick leave may be transferred for each day accrued upon return to Orange County, up to a maximum of 12 days per year.
-In case of extended illness or retirement, all withheld hours will be transferred immediately. - 2.
-The Association shall be granted up to 105 days of leave per fiscal year for use by its members.
+In case of extended illness or retirement, all withheld hours will be transferred immediately.

+- 2. The Association shall be granted up to 105 days of leave per fiscal year for use by its members.
 No one employee may use more than five of the above days per fiscal year.
 Additional leave shall be at the discretion of the Superintendent. - 3.
-Site Association representatives and members of the Association's Board of Directors shall be allowed to leave school at the end of the student day for up to three regularly scheduled meetings per month.
+Site Association representatives and members of the Association's Board of Directors shall be allowed to leave school at the end of the student day for up to three (3) regularly scheduled meetings per month.
+CBLT members and CBLT Committee members shall be allowed to leave school at the end of the day for one (1) regularly scheduled meeting per month.